MislavJaksic/Knowledge-Repository/SimplexMethod.md

 Rewrite the maximization function so that P is positive and 0 is on one side of the equation.

+If you have to minimize instead of maximize the function, flip the signs of the variable in the objective function and then pretend you are maximizing.

 If =< add a slack variable to the inequality to convert it to an equality.

+If => add a negative slack variable and an artificial variable to convert it to an equality.

+If = add an artificial variable to convert it to a correct equality.

 | =< to = |
 | -- |